alijafarkamal/Todo-website/README.md

-Here's a concise and beautiful `README.md` for your GitHub repository:

----

 # 📝 Todo Website

 A powerful and elegant **Todo Website** built with **TypeScript, Tailwind CSS, React, Express, and Node.js**, featuring **MS SQL database support**.